Prathamadan/-Exploring-House-Price-Dynamics-/README.md

-# EXPLORING HOUSE PRICE PREDICTION
+# EXPLORING HOUSE PRICE DYNAMICS
 ## Overview
 This project aims to predict house prices using machine learning techniques.
 It involves data understanding and exploration, data cleaning, data preparation, model building, and evaluation.